MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-power-apps.md

 - Delegation for **Customer** entity: To use delegation for this entity, the fields need to be indexed in [Search & filter index](search-filter-index.md).
 - Delegation for **UnifiedActivity**: Delegation for this entity only works for the fields **ActivityId** and **CustomerId**.
 - Delegation for **ContactProfile**: Delegation for this entity only works for the fields **ContactId** and **CustomerId**.
-ContactProfile is only available in audience insights environments for business accounts.
+ContactProfile is only available in Customer Insights environments for business accounts.

 For more information about delegation, go to [Power Apps delegable functions and operations](/powerapps/maker/canvas-apps/delegation-overview).